SystemsApproach/sdn/README.rst

 ===============

-This `repository <https://github.com/SystemsApproach/SDN>`__ contains source for *Softwarwe-Defined Networks: A Systems Approach*, available under terms of the `Creative Commons (CC BY-NC-ND 4.0)
+This `repository <https://github.com/SystemsApproach/SDN>`__ contains source for *Software-Defined Networks: A Systems Approach*, available under terms of the `Creative Commons (CC BY-NC-ND 4.0)
 <https://creativecommons.org/licenses/by-nc-nd/4.0>`__ license.
 The
 community is invited to contribute corrections, improvements, updates,